Eli N. Weinstein

 drawing

-If you would like to learn about some of my recent work, I recommend my papers on hierarchical causal models and their application to immune receptors, or on experimental design for stochastic manufacturing and its application to DNA synthesis.
+If you would like to learn about some of my recent work, I recommend my papers on hierarchical causal modeling and its application to immune receptors, or on experimental design and its application to DNA synthesis.

 I am on the 2024-2025 academic job market.